 The preparation of these consolidated financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
-Significant estimates include the recoverability and useful lives of long-lived assets, fair value of acquired assets, stock-based compensation and the valuation allowance related to deferred tax assets.
+Significant estimates include the recoverability and useful lives of long-lived assets, stock-based compensation and the valuation allowance related to deferred tax assets.
 Actual results may differ from these estimates.